-The segregated fund capital requirement for insurance and market risks before diversification is calculated on the basis of a CTE (95) using the insurer's forecast model and economic and non-economic assumptions as outlined in sections 7.2.8.3 and 7.2.8.4, to which the basis risk component (BR) is added, in accordance with the formula described in section 7.2.8.5.
+The segregated fund capital requirement for insurance and market risks before diversification is calculated on the basis of a CTE (95) using the insurer's forecast model and the prescribed economic and non-economic assumptions as outlined in sections 7.7.8.37.2.8.3 and 7.7.8.47.2.8.4, to which the basis risk component (BR) is added, in accordance with the formula described in section 7.7.8.57.2.8.5.
 To determine the CTE (95), the values of the obligations in the scenarios are sorted to determine the 5% with the highest value.
 The scenarios corresponding to the value of these obligations are then used to separately calculate each component's capital risk requirement (i.e., it is therefore not necessary to repeat the calculations for all the scenarios; only those that served to determine the CTE (95) before diversification will be used).
-The capital requirement for the following risks must be calculated with the internal model: lapse (A), mortality (A), longevity (A), expenses (A), and market (A).
+The capital requirement for the following risks must be calculated with the internal model: lapse (A), mortality (M), longevity (L), expenses (D), future deposits (F), and market (I).

-The required capital for each risk is determined by recalculating the obligation value with the internal model after substituting the insurer's assumption including Risk Adjustments for the assumption with prescribed margin.
-The substitution is made on a cumulative basis.
+The required capital for each risk is determined by recalculating the obligation value with the internal model after substituting the prescribed assumptions and margins, as applicable, with the insurer's Best Estimate Assumption the insurer's assumption including Risk Adjustments for the assumption with prescribed margin.
+The substitution is made done on a cumulatively-basis.